-This food hygiene rating course is designed to provide those who work in the food business or catering industry with a comprehensive understanding of the Food Standards Agency (FSA) guidelines regarding food hygiene and safety compliance.
+This Achieving Food Hygiene Rating Course is designed to provide those who work in the food business or catering industry with a comprehensive understanding of the Food Standards Agency (FSA) guidelines regarding food hygiene and safety compliance.

 Taking you through the food hygiene scoring criteria and how it works, you will learn about the different standards of food hygiene and the Safer Food Better Business (SFBB) scheme for catering businesses.
 It also goes into detail about the process of how to appeal against your hygiene rating.

-This comprehensive course covers the fundamentals every restaurant owner, hotel manager and chef should know.
+This comprehensive Achieving Food Hygiene Rating Training Course covers the fundamentals every restaurant owner, hotel manager and chef should know.
 From how to clean equipment and work surfaces to E. coli cross-contamination prevention and control. it explores all the essential processes and systems of ensuring excellent food hygiene standards in the workplace.

-This course is a must for anyone who works in the food, hospitality or catering industry, such as:
+This Achieving Food Hygiene Rating Course is a must for anyone who works in the food, hospitality or catering industry, such as:

 - Restaurant Managers